Wilhelm Daser: Postings World War II

 As commander (now a Generalleutnant) of the 70th Infantry Division he was charged with the defense of Zuid-Beveland and Walcheren after the collapse of the German front in Northern France at the end of August 1944 and the retreat through Belgium in early September 1944.
 In the course of Operation Infatuate the Inundation of Walcheren took place, and Daser became isolated in Middelburg in the center of Walcheren at the head of 2,000 soldiers.
 After the Allies established bridgeheads at Vlissingen and across the Sloedam causeway, and cleared the Westkapelle and Domburg Atlantic Wall gun emplacements, it became clear to him that the battle was lost, and he had his willingness to surrender on terms broadcast on the Canadian frequencies.
 Because a large number of Dutch civilians had fled to Middelburg due to the military inundation of the island, Daser agreed to an unconditional surrender of the city to avoid bloodshed on 6 November 1944.

 Prisoner of war

 Daser was in captivity from 07 Nov 1944 to 19 Dec 1949.
 At first, he was taken to the special prisoner of war detention center for general officers at Trent Park.
-In May 1945, that center became overcrowded, and it is suggested he was transferred to the POW Camp Clinton in the U.S. He nevertheless never went to the USA, but was transferred to France where he was in Lager 19 at Foucarville near Cherbourg from 4 May 1945 to 7 September 1945.
+In May 1945, that center became overcrowded, and it is suggested he was transferred to the POW Camp Clinton in the U.S. He nevertheless never went to the US, but was transferred to France where he was in Lager 19 at Foucarville near Cherbourg from 4 May 1945 to 7 September 1945.
 Fifteen further internment camps in Germany and France followed.
 He stayed at the Zuffenhausen POW camp in Germany for the period 9 March to 26 April 1946 and was released only a few years later (19 Dec 1949).
 By that time, he was 65 years of age.
 He spent the final years of his life as a private citizen.